abhishekarya1/Hash-Define-myNotes/content/devops/docker.md

 -e env_var=VALUE                set environment variable in container

 $ docker run -it <name> command
-Run and execute command in container
+Run and execute command in container; keep container terminal open for interaction

 $ docker exec -it <name> command
-Execute command in a running container
+Execute command in a running container; keep container terminal open for interaction

 $ docker stop <name or ID>
 Stop a container sending SIGTERM